SuhaniDhanotiya/Laptop-Recommendation-System/README.md

 # 💻 Smart Laptop Finder

-An AI-powered Laptop Recommendation System that helps users discover the best laptops by analyzing their preferences and matching them with laptops having similar features and specifications.
+A Machine Learning-based Laptop Recommendation System that helps users discover the best laptops by analyzing their preferences and matching them with laptops having similar features and specifications.

 ---